 Support Your Aging Parents #3: Place Them in a Senior Home or Assisted Living

 Another option for supporting your aging parent is to consider nursing care.
 This level of care is usually opted for in cases of ongoing health issues or lack of other living options.
-In particular people with Alzheimer’s or dementia often need around the clock medical care and security.
+In particular people with Alzheimer’s or dementia often need around-the-clock medical care and security.

 With elderly parents, it’s important to have open communication about their needs as well as your own.
 You want to come to a livable agreement that serves to create ease and comfort for the entire family.
-It may also help to talk about this future time with your parents before they actually are in their golden years.
+It may also help to talk about this future time with your parents before they are in their golden years.